 Over the years, LA-based antiques dealer JF Chen has assembled an exceptional collection of mid-century modern chairs by some of the world’s most famous designers.
-Here, a selection of highlights, offered in two sales at Christie’s
+Here, a selection of highlights, offered at Christie’s

 Dan Johnson, a trained architect, travelled from Los Angeles to Rome in the mid-1950s and fell in love with the Eternal City’s rich history and iconography.

 Johnson's elegant, playful Gazelle lounge chair was undoubtedly inspired by the many carved facades and intricately-laid mosaics he saw in the Italian capital.

 The Yoruba people of West Africa are famous for their intricate bead embroidery, particularly the making of crowns.
 The pieces they create are reserved for men of exceptional skill; completed works are only offered to those with whom the gods are believed to communicate, such as kings or priests.

 This pair of beadwork armchairs draws from traditional Yoruba techniques, with single strands threaded one at a time and intricately placed to create the larger design.